-projects with stable, long-term cash flows.
+NextEra Energy Partners, LP (NYSE: NEP) is a growth-oriented limited partnership formed by NextEra Energy, Inc. (NYSE: NEE).
+NextEra Energy Partners acquires, manages and owns contracted clean energy projects with stable, long-term cash flows.
 Headquartered in Juno Beach, Florida, NextEra Energy Partners owns interests in wind and solar projects in the U.S., as well as natural gas infrastructure assets in Texas.
 The renewable energy projects are contracted, use industry-leading technology and are located in regions that are favorable for generating energy from the wind and sun.
 The seven natural gas pipelines in the portfolio are all strategically located, serving power producers and municipalities in South Texas, processing plants and producers in the Eagle Ford Shale, and commercial and industrial customers in the Houston area.
-The NET Mexico Pipeline, the largest pipeline in the portfolio, provides a critical source of natural gas transportation for low-cost, U.S.-sourced shale gas to Mexico.
-For more information about NextEra Energy Partners, please visit: www.NextEraEnergyPartners.com.
+The NET Mexico Pipeline, the largest pipeline in the portfolio, provides a critical source of natural gas transportation for

-Definitional Information
+Definitional information

-NextEra Energy Partners, LP adjusted EBITDA and CAFD expectations for the acquisition of the 11 wind and solar projects
+NextEra Energy Partners, LP adjusted EBITDA and CAFD expectations for the acquisition of the six wind and solar projects

-This news release refers to adjusted EBITDA and CAFD expectations for the acquisition of the portfolio of 11 wind and solar projects.
+This news release refers to adjusted EBITDA and CAFD expectations for the acquisition of the portfolio of six wind and solar projects.
 NextEra Energy Partners' adjusted EBITDA expectations for this acquisition represent projected revenue less fuel expense, project operating expenses, plus other income and deductions.
 Projected revenue as used in the calculations of projected EBITDA represents the sum of projected operating revenue plus the earnings impact from the amortization of convertible investment tax credits.